 This becomes a long and exhaustive list in behavioral modeling.
 At times there will be hundreds of processes identified.
 This just starts the behavioral modeling process.

 The next step identifies the motivations that create the processes.

 In all cases, without exception, every process serves a need or want.
 Only sociopathic individuals participate in processes for no reason at all.

-Here, in the behavioral modeling, we tie the processes to your brand.
-Starting with each process, the anthropologists/strategists ask in our behavioral modeling, “what need or want caused this to occur?”
+Here, in behavioral modeling, we tie the processes to your brand.
+Starting with each process, the anthropologists/strategists ask in our behavioral modeling, “What need or want caused this to occur?”

 We think of needs as an imperative and wants as more discretionary.

 Using one of our examples above, we ask what needs or wants control the statement “It is easy to use.”

 “I need more time, or I want life to be easier, or I need to do other more important things, or I want fewer complications.”